LIT-Protocol/chain-signatures/README.md

 We use the TransactionEmitter contract, deployed on the Base Sepolia chain, to listen for transaction requests.
-We then use the Lit Automation package to forward the transaction request to the specified destination chain.
+We then use the Lit event listener package to forward the transaction request to the specified destination chain.
 In this example we are using Ethereum Sepolia.

-The specific chains, contracts, and transaction events that you want to execute and listen for are fully customizable and dynamic and can be configured in the automation script that you create.
+The specific chains, contracts, and transaction events that you want to execute and listen for are fully customizable and dynamic and can be configured in the event listener script that you create.
 Just make sure that you load your PKPs with native tokens from the destination chain to handle gas.

 ## How it works